Screenshot of Software PSIwms

 AI-Powered Tool Increases Warehouse Efficiency at Fashion Company LPP

-Experts from the Polish team of PSI Logistics have deployed the Warehouse Intelligence project at the fashion market leader, LPP, which uses machine learning mechanisms to optimize logistics processes.
+Experts from Polish team of PSI Logistics have deployed the PSIwms AI project at the fashion market leader, LPP, which uses machine learning mechanisms to optimize logistics processes.

 Dialog Optimization for More Accurate and Efficient Warehouse Processes